wyoibc/r4grads/README.md

 ## Prep:

+**Students will need to bring their own laptops to each session**.
+If you do not have a suitable laptop that you can use, please contact us **before class** to borrow a laptop.

-Download and install the **latest versions** of R and RStudio if using your own laptop
+Download and install the **latest versions** of R and RStudio if using your own laptop.
+If you already have R and RStudio installed, but you installed them a while ago, you should update both.

-- R can be downloaded from [r-project.org](https://r-project.org).
+- R can be downloaded from [r-project.org](https://ftp.osuosl.org/pub/cran/)

-- RStudio can be obtained from [rstudio.com/products/rstudio/](https://rstudio.com/products/rstudio/)
+- RStudio can be obtained from [https://posit.co/downloads/](https://posit.co/downloads/)

 <br>